G-Node/python-neo-nixio/mapping.md

   - Objects
     - Unit.spiketrains is represented by the `MultiTag` which references a given `nix.Source` object.
+    - Each `nix.Source` references its original parent `neo.RecordingChannelGroup` in its `sources` list.
     See the description of the mapping for [neo.RecordingChannelGroup](#neorecordingchannelgroup).